timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 If possible, it is strongly RECOMMENDED that a Content Delivery Network (CDN) is used to serve the RRDP content.
-Care MUST be taken to ensure that the Notification File is not cached for longer than 1 minute unless the back-end RRDP Repository is unavailable, in which case it is RECOMMENDED that stale files are served.
+Care MUST be taken to ensure that the Notification File is not cached for longer than 1 minute unless the back-end RRDP Server is unavailable, in which case it is RECOMMENDED that stale files are served.

 A CDN will likely cache 404s for files not found on the back-end server.
 Because